thboutet/STAGE-M1/README.md

 source ~/.bashrc

 > [!WARNING]
-> sFunannotate will often produce bugs.
+> Funannotate will often produce bugs.
 The only way to train him I found is to reused the gff file produced by augustus.
-(When I gave him the protein training file he predicted only a hundred genes)
+(When I gave him the protein training file he predicted only a hundred genes).

 gtf2gff3 --cfg augustus/result_E.cuniculi_augustus.gff augustus/result_E.cuniculi_augustus.gff > augustus/cuniculi_out.gff3        # Transform the gff from augustus to gff3 so that funannotate can read it